sowens23/CS-F301/README.md

 # Week-8
 [Top](#TOP)
 ## 2023-10-30
+  - Talked about ARM, x86, and ??? float types, and type conversion!

 ## 2023-10-28
   - We talked about threading.
 How CPU's will look into future code in search of dependencies, this will help the CPU know which calculations can be done simultaniously.
   -